GWH Investors Have Opportunity to Lead ESS Tech, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-3, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ESS Tech, Inc. ("ESS" or the "Company") (NYSE: GWH).
+LOS ANGELES, Feb.
+8, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ESS Tech, Inc. ("ESS" or the "Company") (NYSE: GWH).

 Class Period: August 11, 2022 – December 7, 2022